What the Guides Say

 The Princeton Review

-In The Princeton Review's 2014 rankings, Beloit earned the No. 20 spot on its list of colleges with the most accessible professors.
+In The Princeton Review's 2015 rankings, Beloit earned the No. 19 spot on its list of colleges with the most accessible professors, as well as the No. 19 spot for best science lab facilities.

 Forbes Magazine "Best Colleges" Rankings